Team

 3. Develop

-With clearly defined research questions, I moved into the exploratory phase—using mixed-methods research to understand how older adults actually interact with their smartwatches, where they succeed, and where they struggle.
+With the research questions defined, I moved into the exploratory phase to understand how older adults actually interact with smartwatch health features - where they succeed, and where they struggle.

 🧾 Survey (n = 30)